19 films get Tk 12.15 crore as grants

 Ten films are receiving Tk 60 lakh each, four films Tk 65 lakh each and another four films Tk 70 lakh each.

-The Information Ministry published the list of the films and the amount of grant though a circular on Wednesday.
+The Information Ministry published the list of the films and the amount of grant though a circular on Wednesday,reports UNB.

 A film directed by Amitabh Reza Chowdhury is getting the highest amount, which is Tk 75 lakh.